danielwellman/hexagonal_kata_java/NOTES.md

     * How shall I write the dates?
 Numbers?
 Create some enums?
     * Shall the dates use my own date class?
 A third-party Jodatime date?
     * Shall I name the part that knows today's date the "FakeCalendar", or "FakeDateSource" or something else?
-    *
 * I made an effort to name the thing that creates the file list the BirthdayList, *not* encoding the name of the file system in it.
 I figured that the test didn't *really* want to know that this was using the file system, but instead keep things named in terms of the domain.
 One day we might swap out the file system with a database implementation and this test feels like it need not know these details.
   * The same went for the greetings delivered bit -- I chose not to put anything about e-mail in there, and instead kept it in terms of greetings delivered.
-* I stated with a test that proves that no emails were sent.
+* I started with a test that proves that no emails were sent.
 I thought this would help me drive out some of the details of the file system and domain without having to dive into the email component.
 However, I think that this means I could make this test pass by not implementing *anything*.
 That feels funny to me.
 I weigh this against building a first test that would send an e-mail, and I thought -- hmm, this could be too much of a step - in fact,